-JEE Mains 2021: Image correction window opens at jeemain.nta.nic.in, direct link to make changes
+JEE Mains 2021: Image/Application correction window opens at jeemain.nta.nic.in, direct link here

 Candidates can make changes till Jan 30, 2021.
 The admit card for the exam will be issued by the second week of February.

-The National Testing Agency (NTA) has started the image correction facility for Joint Entrance Exam (JEE) Mains on JEE official website.
+The National Testing Agency (NTA) has activated the image and application correction window for Joint Entrance Exam (JEE) Mains on JEE official website.
 Registered candidates who want to make changes can edit by logging into JEE official website at jeemain.nta.nic.in.

 Candidates can make changes till January 30, 2021.
 The admit card for the examination will be issued by the second week of February 2021.

-Here’s the direct link to the image correction window.
+Here’s the direct link to the application correction window.

-Steps to make image corrections:
+Steps to make corrections to the application/image:

 - Visit the official website at jeemain.nta.nic.in